kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_	field_stewardship/latency_reflection_protocols.md

 - Coaching frameworks or applied training
 - General UX/PM onboarding

+❌ Do not convert into:
+- Slide decks
+- Curriculum modules
+- UX onboarding documents

 🔒 These protocols are provided under a structural non-reproducibility clause.
 All applications must preserve attribution and usage bounds.